 4 – Ostuni

 This little beauty is located close to the coast and it’s a bit busier with tourists than Locorotondo and Cisternino.
-It’s centre is built on three hills with a beautiful few on the olive groves.
-The most important attraction in Ostuni is – like the other places I’m writing about in this article – the historic city centre itself.
-It’s surname is città biancha – the white city.
+Its center is built on three hills with a beautiful few on the olive groves.
+The most important attraction in Ostuni is – like the other places I’m writing about in this article – the historic city center itself.
+Its surname is città biancha – the white city.
 Guess why?
 Yes…typical whitewashed buildings in a maze of little alleyways and many arches that connect the houses.
-The centre of Ostuni is formed by Piazza della Libertà with the town hall which used to be a monastery.
+The center of Ostuni is formed by Piazza della Libertà with the town hall which used to be a monastery.
 You can just wander around or if you fancy broad your mind with some Italian culture.
 I preferred Italian food and coffee culture instead.

 I stayed in the Monte Sarago hotel, which offers a great view on Ostuni from the pool.
 You can find many beautiful Trulls and B&Bs in Ostuni to stay in.

 5 – Matera